redis/redis-rb/README.md

 - `tracer: OpenTracing::Tracer` your implementation of tracer.
 Your implementation of tracer must be compatible with OpenTracing.

 This library supports all tracer implementation that is compatible with OpenTracing.
-If you already define a global tracing and have an active span, for every new span created by Redis will be a child of your span.
+If you already define a global tracing and have an active span, every new span created by Redis will be a child of your span.

 ## Sentinel support